Packing cycles in undirected group-labelled graphs: Preliminaries

-A wall $(W,\gamma)$ is \emph{facially $\Gamma$-odd} if every brick is a nonzero cycle.
-We say that $(W,\gamma)$ with a fixed choice of corners and nails is a \emph{$\Gamma$-bipartite wall} if, after possibly shifting, every $b(W)$-path in $(W,\gamma)$ has weight 0.
-Note that this is a slightly (but only superficially) stronger condition than just requiring $(W,\gamma)$ as a $\Gamma$-labelled graph to be $\Gamma$-bipartite.
+A $\Gamma$-labelled wall $(W,\gamma)$ is \emph{facially $\Gamma$-odd} if every brick is a $\Gamma$-nonzero cycle.
+We say that $(W,\gamma)$ is \emph{strongly \mbox{$\Gamma$-bipartite}} if it is shift-equivalent to a $\Gamma$-labelled graph $(W,\gamma')$ where every $b(W)$-path in $(W,\gamma')$ is $\Gamma$-zero.
+Note that this definition depends on the choice of the corners and nails of $W$.
+This is a slightly stronger condition than just requiring $(W,\gamma)$ as a $\Gamma$-labelled graph to be $\Gamma$-bipartite, but the difference is superficial; if $(W,\gamma)$ is a $\Gamma$-bipartite $r$-wall with $r\geq 3$, then by Lemma \ref{lemma3connshiftequivalent} and Proposition \ref{prop:3blockpathcycle}, the $(r-2)$-wall 1-contained in $(W,\gamma)$ with the choice of corners and nails with respect to $W$ is strongly $\Gamma$-bipartite.